 Barbell: A barbell is a long metal bar with two small balls on either end, with one being fixed and one being removable.
 Some surface barbells are created so both barbells are removable, so you can change your jewelry without fully replacing it.
 In a nape piercing, the bar is pushed through below the surface level of the skin from the entry to the exit point and secured.

 What Jewelry Material Is Used for a Nape Piercing?

-- Surgical steel: Surgical steel is another popular choice for jewelry, but again, it’s not the safest.
+- Stainless steel: Surgical steel is another popular choice for jewelry, but again, it’s not the safest.
 Because it contains Nickel, surgical steel should be avoided by those with nickel allergies or who find nickel generally irritating.
 “Many of my patients are allergic to nickel and many of the metal piercings out there contain some sort of nickel,” says Waxweiler.
 “We can try these later, but while the piercing initially heals, stick to something a little less risky.”

 - Titanium: For a definitely safe metal, your best bet is to opt for titanium.
 Titanium doesn’t contain nickel, so it won’t cause an allergic reaction or irritation.
 It also doesn’t tarnish and is lightweight, so you won’t even have to think about your jewelry until it’s time to change it out.